 Carneddau Landscape Partnership

-To help conserve the threatened heritage of the Carneddau by increasing understanding and enjoyment of the cultural and natural heritage of the area across a wide range of communities, individuals and organisations.
-The project’s core aims are to:
+The Partnership's vision is to help conserve the threatened heritage of the Carneddau by developing a shared vision for its future through increasing understanding and enjoyment of the cultural and natural heritage of the area across a wide range of communities, individuals and organisations.

-- Protect rare habitats and species, nationally important archaeological remains and distinctive landscape features.
+- To protect rare habitats and species, nationally important archaeological remains and distinctive landscape features.

-- Keep the traditions, knowledge and place names of the landscape alive.
+- To keep the traditions, knowledge, and place names of the landscape alive.

-- Help as broad an audience as possible to discover, record, conserve and celebrate the Carneddau through events, activities, training, new interpretation and better access.
+- To help as broad an audience as possible to discover, record, conserve and celebrate the Carneddau through events, activities, training, new interpretation and better access.

-- Maintaining the overall number of visitors with sustainable levels.
+- To maintain the overall number of visitors within sustainable levels.